 Dr Bae’s experience also includes leadership in hospitals, wellness centers, hospice, home health, and managed care.
 She is married and has a son.
+Her hobbies are reading, golfing, and spending time with her family.

 Ronald E. Johnny, JD, BA, EMT